LizLicense/HAR-CNN-LSTM-ATT-pyTorch/README.md

 Since time series data is in 1 dimension, I amended JinDong's network file with conv2d into conv1d.

 ## Paper and reference
-Architecture of CNN-LSTM networks refers to paper: [Hybrid Model Featuring CNN and LSTM Architecture for Human Activity Recognition on Smartphone Sensor Data](https://ieeexplore.ieee.org/document/9029136) by Samundra Deep; Xi Zheng ; [A CNN-LSTM Approach to Human Activity Recognition](https://ieeexplore.ieee.org/document/9065078)by Ronald Mutegeki and Dong Seog Han.
+Architecture of CNN-LSTM networks refers to paper: [Hybrid Model Featuring CNN and LSTM Architecture for Human Activity Recognition on Smartphone Sensor Data](https://ieeexplore.ieee.org/document/9029136) by Samundra Deep; Xi Zheng ; [A CNN-LSTM Approach to Human Activity Recognition](https://ieeexplore.ieee.org/document/9065078) by Ronald Mutegeki and Dong Seog Han.

 Network Python code is implemented with reference by [Deep-learning-activity-recognition](https://github.com/jindongwang/Deep-learning-activity-recognition.git) by JinDong Wang.